Background image

 Why is it so critical?

-Most jurisdictions require that positive test results are reported to the appropriate authorities, and several jurisdictions consider in utero exposure to drugs of abuse or alcohol as per se child abuse.
+Most jurisdictions require that positive test results are reported to the appropriate authorities, and several jurisdictions consider in utero exposure to alcohol and other drugs as per se child abuse.
 The results of the newborn toxicology test provide the appropriate authorities with objective forensic evidence for their case.3 Kwong and Ryan (1997) warned that these findings may be vigorously challenged by the mother or her family therefore it is critical that the specimen’s identity is assured with a complete, unbroken, and documented chain of custody.
 Therefore, maintaining a documented chain of custody is critical to demonstrate to the State the identity and integrity of the specimen whose result will be used for major life changing decisions.
 This is why all forensically accredited laboratories are required to have chain of custody with all of their tests, without exception.

 The chain of custody is a few simple steps, taken during the collection of newborn drug tests, that can make all of the difference in the world to the newborn.
 A newborn drug test is a once in a lifetime opportunity to detect exposure.
 If substance exposure isn’t detected shortly after birth, there is no other testing during that child’s life that can do so.
 There is just one opportunity to provide a voice for the voiceless; one opportunity to provide help to the helpless.
 It is our duty as advocates for these newborns to make sure we are taking every step possible, whenever possible, to make their lives better.
 For newborn drug testing, that means it all starts with a simple chain of custody form.